 - Cover each preparation with a cover glass.

-- Examine microscopically using the 40 objective.
+- Examine microscopically using the 40x objective.

 All Vibrio species are immobilized in distilled water but remain motile in peptone water.
 Aeromonas species remain motile in distilled water and peptone water.